franklinqin0/blog/docs/algo/find-the-celebrity.md

 ### Logical Deduction

-Let's ask this question: does A know B?
-If the answer is yes, then A is defo not a celebrity; o.w., B is not a celebrity.
+Does A know B?
+If the answer is yes, then A is definitely not a celebrity; otherwise, B is not a celebrity.
 Thus, we could ask this question `n-1` times and get a `candidate` for celebrity.

 We then check if everyone else knows the `candidate` and the `candidate` knows no one else.